 These sentiments wouldn’t surprise Nobel-Prize winning novelist Toni Morrison.
 When asked how she became a great writer–what books she had read and what methods she had used–she replied:

 "That is not why I am a great writer.
 I am a great writer because when I was a little girl and walked into the room where my father was sitting, his eyes would light up.
 That is why I am a great writer.
 That is why.
 There isn’t any other reason."

 Men are often stereotyped as fearing commitment, and it is they who are usually blamed for the divorce revolution.
 However, it is mothers, not fathers, who initiate most divorces involving children.
 In some cases, these mothers have ample justification.
-In others, however, they simply don’t want to make the compromises and do the hard work required in any relationship, and can’t or won’t recognize that their children need their fathers.
+In others, however, they hesitate to make the compromises and do the hard work to make the relationship work, and can’t or won’t recognize that their children need their fathers in their lives.
 In fact, according to research conducted by Joan Berlin Kelly, author of Surviving the Break-up, 50 percent of divorced mothers claim to "see no value in the father’s continued contact with his children after a divorce."

-These attitudes are very destructive.
-At the core of Hertz’s and Drexler’s work is a "you go girl" belief that mothers can do it alone and always know best.
-Unfortunately, many women are choosing the lifestyle Hertz and Drexler extol.
-It’s our children who are suffering for it.
+These attitudes can be very destructive.
+At the core of Hertz’s and Drexler’s work is a “you go girl” belief that mothers can do it alone and always know best.
+That’s not what’s best for children.